-The Army Aboriginal Community Assistance programme is a joint venture between the Department of the Prime Minister and Cabinet and the Australian Army to improve primary and environmental health and living conditions in remote Indigenous communities.
-Up to $6 million dollars is provided through the programme to deliver one project in a community each calendar year, providing infrastructure, health services and vocational training.
-The Army Aboriginal Community Assistance programme will be delivered in Laura (Queensland) in 2016 and Toomelah (New South Wales) in 2017.
+The Army Aboriginal Community Assistance program (AACAP) is a joint venture between the Department of the Prime Minister and Cabinet and the Australian Army to improve primary and environmental health and living conditions in remote Indigenous communities.
+Up to $7 million from 2017–18 is provided through the program to deliver one project in a community each calendar year, providing infrastructure, health services and vocational training.
+The AACAP will be delivered in Toomelah (New South Wales) in 2017 and in Yalata (South Australia) in 2018.

 A New Remote Indigenous Housing Strategy

 The Australian Government has allocated $776.4 million to partner States across 2016–18 under the Remote Housing Strategy, which has replaced the National Partnership Agreement on Remote Indigenous Housing.
 The Remote Housing Strategy continues to build on the investment in remote Indigenous housing in the Northern Territory, Queensland, Western Australia and South Australia.
 The investment facilitates new housing, refurbishments and housing–related infrastructure.
 It also provides incentives to States against agreed outcomes to improve Aboriginal and Torres Strait Islander employment, business engagement and improved opportunities for home ownership.
 Property and tenancy management reforms continue to develop more sustainable housing systems in remote Indigenous communities.

 Indigenous Business Australia

 The Australian Government continues to support Indigenous home ownership, businesses and investments through Indigenous Business Australia, a corporate Commonwealth entity within the Prime Minister and Cabinet portfolio.
 Indigenous Business Australia provides new and existing Indigenous business owners access to expert advice, business finance and products that allow groups to build wealth and maximise economic outcomes from their land and other assets.